-Contact our Student Services Office for more information about the program: clasp–email@example.com
+Contact our Student Services Office for more information about the program: email@example.com.

 Scientists talk about the usefulness of their data while practitioners talk about the usability of data.
 The Climate & Space Applied Climate MEng is the bridge between the two and as a student you are the translator and, with a foundation in science and engineering, jobs in public policy, urban planning, public health, water management, and engineering are opened up to you.
-The ability to translate useful information into useable information is the goal of this degree and is built upon developing skills and knowledge in:
+The ability to translate useful information into useable knowledge is the goal of this degree and is built upon developing skills and knowledge in:

-- Scientific foundation in climate science
+- Climate Expertise: Scientific foundation in climate science

-- Where to get data and information
+- Data Retrieval: Where to get data and information

 - Geographical Information Systems

-- Problem Solving Skills
+- Problem Solving Skills: Scenario planning

 The program culminates with a sponsor-defined “hands-on” project that will expose patterns of problem solving and will allow you to structure end-to-end systems that link data, information, knowledge, planning, decisions, and actions.
-These are skills that students will find they can use in many professions.
+These are skills that students will find they can use in multi-disciplinary professions.

 - Departmental Core Courses: Required of all Climate & Space MEng Applied Climate graduate students.